wangqinNick/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time.

 Step 2.
-The user inputs `add -m CS2101` into raVI, as the user wants to note down a module named ‘CS2101’ and add it to their module list.\
+The user inputs `add -m CS2101` into ra.VI, as the user wants to note down a module named ‘CS2101’ and add it to their module list.\
 The Ui receives the input as a string.
 Parser parses the string, and thereafter the AddCommandParser, before creating an AddModuleCommand.

 Step 3.
 The AddModuleCommand is executed, returning a `CommandResult` containing a success message if the module has been successfully added.\